kffl/bsdetector-client/public/docs/duplicated-identifier.md

 # Duplicated identifier

-Every variable' and function' has to be unique within given scope.
+Every variable's and function's identifier has to be unique within given scope.

 ## Sample occurrence